-- 1. For short segments, a low use shared use path can be as narrow as 8-feet wide, with a 1-foot shoulder on each side and a total right-of-way of 10 feet. - 2.
-Unless otherwise authorized by ODOT, a shared use path width of 12 feet is required parallel to ODOT facilities and may be applied in other areas with significant walking or biking demand (e.g. Nye Beach, Oregon Coast Bike Route.) - P. Pedestrian Trail.
+- 1. For short segments, a low use shared use path can be as narrow as 8-feet wide, with a 1-foot shoulder on each side and a total right-of-way of 10 feet... - 2.
+A shared use path width of 12 feet is required parallel to ODOT facilities and may be applied in other areas with significant walking or biking demand (e.g. Nye Beach, Oregon Coast Bike Route. - P. Pedestrian Trail.
 Pedestrian trails are typically located in parks or natural areas and provide opportunities for both pedestrian circulation and recreation.
 They may be constructed as a hard or soft surface facility.
 The City of Newport Parks System Master Plan identifies requirements for specific trail improvements. - Q. Accessway.
-Accessways must be on public easements or rights-of-way and have minimum paved surface of 8 feet, with a 2-foot shoulder on each side, and 12 feet of right-of-way. - R. Private Streets.
-Private streets, though discouraged in conjunction with Land Divisions, may be considered within a development site provided all the following conditions are met: - 1.
-Extension of a public street through the development site is not needed for continuation of the existing street network or for future service to adjacent properties; - 2.
-The development site remains in one ownership, or adequate mechanisms are established, such as a homeowners' association with the authority to enforce payment, to ensure that a private street installed with a Land Division will be adequately maintained;
+Accessways must be on public easements or rights-of-way and have minimum paved surface of 8 feet, with a 2-foot shoulder on each side, and 12 feet of right-of-way.